B2B Marketing Insights by Ironpaper

 B2B marketing assets and ad campaigns can lead potential buyers to a gated landing page.
 The landing page is where they complete the form and provide the organization with more insight into what problems they want help solving.
 Then, businesses can use this data to make informed decisions for future campaigns instead of relying on instincts.

-The form data gathered can be for basics like the leads’ job function and their industry to understand better who the target audience is and what role they play in the buying process.
+The form data gathered can include basics like the leads’ job function and industry to better understand the target audience and their role in the buying process.

 However, Hurst said forms should also ask survey-like questions to gain insights into the buyer’s pain points, market forces, and current strategy.